Knife victim's family to run Nottingham support centre

 It is the result of years of work by the mother and stepfather of Jason Spencer, who was stabbed to death.

-Jason's stepfather John Greensmith said the service will offer help to people from across the East Midlands.'No textbooks'
+Jason's stepfather John Greensmith said the service will offer help to people from across the East Midlands.

 "We are not counsellors but we offer support, advice and friendship and if a family needs more professional help we will signpost them to agencies that will help them," Mr Greensmith said.